huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/quality-of-life/asthma-control-test.md

 ![ACT](./assets/ACT01.png)

-In the Clinician Portal, care teams will see the latest COPD assessment test score for their patient, with concerning scores flagged for attention.
+In the Clinician Portal, care teams will see the latest ACT assessment test score for their patient, with concerning scores flagged for attention.

 ![ACT](./assets/ACT02.png)